Aliases for TIMP1 Gene

 GeneCards Summary for TIMP1 Gene

 TIMP1 (TIMP Metallopeptidase Inhibitor 1) is a Protein Coding gene.
-Diseases associated with TIMP1 include scleritis and oral submucous fibrosis.
+Diseases associated with TIMP1 include chronic venous leg ulcers and oral submucous fibrosis.
 Among its related pathways are PI3K-Akt signaling pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include metalloendopeptidase inhibitor activity.
+GO annotations related to this gene include cytokine activity and protease binding.
 An important paralog of this gene is TIMP4.

 UniProtKB/Swiss-Prot for TIMP1 Gene